 Follow these simple food safety steps and enjoy America’s favorite meal on a bun!

-Melanie Safi is studying Health & Nutrition Sciences with a concentration in Foods and Nutrition.
-She serves as PFSE Communications and Marketing Intern in the spring and summer of 2022.
+Melanie Safi earned a degree in Health & Nutrition Sciences with a concentration in Foods and Nutrition.
+She served as PFSE Communications and Marketing Intern in the spring and summer of 2022 as well as Marketing Consultant for the 2023 Consumer Food Safety Education Conference.